 A weak radial pulse is now present.

 At the next consultation we will begin with the rehab of her arm.
-It's going to be trial and error: with such a large space-occupying rib in the Inter Scalene Triangle I simply cannot be sure that exercises prescribed for most folk with neck pain will work for her.
+It is going to be trial and error: With such a large space-occupying rib in the Inter Scalene Triangle I simply cannot be sure that exercises prescribed for most folk with neck pain will work for her.

 Mrs T is improving far beyond our expectations.
 After a two month lay off in the summer without treatment, which was not recommended, she has again that deep ache in her arm within a week after starting school.
 Pressure, telephone, stress, traveling in the car, and computers are doing her in; absolutely zero radial pulse once more.

 One of the concerns is a thrombosis as the subclavian artery and vein must be considered in the thoracic outlet.
 Fortunately she's not overweight, knows all about the foods that lower cholesterol without having to be told, and has never smoked.
 A clot is very serious, causing the arm to swell.
 However, there are concerns about that HRT which does increase her risk of cardiovascular complications.

 This week I had an email about another cervical rib casefile; a